-The College Board of Control has adopted a policy on drug and alcohol abuse in compliance with Drug-free Schools and Communities Amendments Act of 1989 and Public Law 101-226.
+The College Governing Board has adopted a policy on drug and alcohol abuse in compliance with Drugfree Schools and Communities Amendments Act of 1989 and Public Law 101-226.
 This policy states...

-- MLC faces the same problems as other American colleges - Drug and alcohol abuse is a sinful misuse of the body - Underage drinking is a sin against lawful authority.
+• MLC faces the same problems as other American colleges

+- Drug and alcohol abuse is a sinful misuse of the body - Underage drinking is a sin against lawful authority.

-The college is obligated to ...
+The college is obligated to...

-- provide information on drug and alcohol abuse annually. - offer aid and counsel to abusers. - sanction, suspend or dismiss when appropriate.
+- provide information on drug and alcohol abuse annually. - offer aid and counsel to those who misuse or abuse drugs or alcohol. - discipline, suspend or dismiss as determined appropriate by the MLC administration.